 - Evaluation of the program is 3 tiered

 - Student learning – evaluation strategy matched objectives

-- Course/programme is hosted by a not for profit institution, such as university, educational institution, NGO, diabetes centre.
+- Course/programme is hosted by a not for profit institution

 Recognition obtained under the DECS process applies to diabetes education courses for healthcare providers and is conferred on the understanding that the following pertain:

-- For the safety of others, people engaged in the field of health should carry out only those clinical and educational procedures for which they have been prepared and are sanctioned by the appropriate Regulatory Body or Professional Organization.
-Preparation should include theory and supervised practice and assessment within a specified time frame.
+- For the safety of others, people engaged in the field of health are responsible for carrying out only those clinical and educational procedures for which they have been prepared and are sanctioned by the appropriate regulatory body or professional organisation.
+Preparation must include theory and supervised practice and assessment within a specified time frame.

 - Maintenance of knowledge and skill in performing clinical procedures and education is essential.
 Measures should be in place to ensure that regular review of competence occurs according to the statutory regulations within each country.

-- Healthcare providers are at all times responsible for their own acts.
+- Health professionals are at all times responsible for their own acts.
 They are expected to be aware of the limits of their abilities and to function within those limits and according to the specific laws and regulations that govern their practice in the country in which they are working.

 - Recognition of education programmes/courses by IDF does not imply any financial support by IDF nor can IDF be responsible or accountable.

-- If accepted for Recognition, a Memorandum of Understanding (MOU) will be signed with IDF regarding the use of the IDF Recognized Programme logo (in accordance with IDF guidelines) and the statement “This course has been recognized by the IDF Consultative Section on Diabetes Education” will be included on promotional and/or educational material for the course.
+- If accepted for Recognition, a Memorandum of Understanding (MOU) will be signed with IDF regarding the use of the IDF Recognised Programme logo (in accordance with IDF guidelines) and the statement “This course has been recognised by the International Diabetes Federation” will be included on promotional and/or educational material for the course.

 - Curso de Educador Certificado en Diabetes by the Sociedad Argentina de Diabetes (Argentina)